ttimbers/MWT_Locomotion_summary_analysis/README.md

 	`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-2. Install the Multi-worm Tracker Analysis software via Homebrew to install Chore.jar and have it accesible as a shell script in the executable path named `Chore`:
+2. Install the Multi-worm Tracker Analysis software via Homebrew to install Chore.jar and have it accesible as a shell script in the executable path named "Chore":

 	`brew install homebrew/science/multi-worm-tracker`